Tamborine - Canungra

 Tamborine - Canungra has emerging levels of nearby infrastructure activity, ranking in the 37thth percentile nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-A total of 38 such projects have been identified by AreaSearch as potentially impacting the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 39 projects likely influencing the area.
 Notable projects include Kidd Street Retirement Facility, Tamborine Shopping Centre Revamp, Tamborine Mountain Gallery Walk Precinct, and Greater Flagstone Priority Development Area.
-The following list details those considered most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.